openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         the right-hand operand are used to perform the binary operation (string concatenation) of the compound assignment operator '``+=``'.
 If this operation completes abruptly, then so does the assignment expression.
-        In that case, the assignment does not occur.
+In that case, no assignment occurs.

       - If the evaluation completes normally, then the ``string`` result of the binary operation is stored into the array element.